Updated June 2026Test-Driven Development with .NET MAUI and Blazor Hybrid

 - Playwright against the web target: fast, reliable browser E2E

-- Appium against the native shell: selectors, waits, and stability
+- Appium against the native shell on Android 16 and iOS 26: selectors, waits, and stability

 - Sharing E2E scenarios across targets